Jesse Eisenberg: Career

+Beginnings

 Eisenberg struggled to fit in at school due to an anxiety disorder, and began acting in plays at an early age.
 When he was seven he starred as Oliver Twist in a children's theater production of the musical Oliver!, and by 12 he was an understudy in the 1996 Broadway revival of Tennessee Williams' Summer and Smoke.
 At 13, he understudied the role of Young Scrooge in a musical version of A Christmas Carol starring Tony Randall.
 He had his first professional role in Arje Shaw's off-Broadway play The Gathering at age 16.
 He said, "When playing a role, I would feel more comfortable, as you're given a prescribed way of behaving."

 Eisenberg started writing screenplays at 16, some of which were optioned by major studios, but he claimed that he was dissatisfied with the lack of control he had over his creations once they were sold.
-He once got into trouble with Woody Allen's lawyers when, as a teenager, he penned a play about how Allen came to change his name and managed to get the script to Allen's "people".
-Instead of a seal of approval, he received two cease and desist letters.
+He once got into trouble with Woody Allen's lawyers when, as a teenager, he penned a play about how Allen came to change his name and managed to get the script to Allen's "people."
+Instead of a seal of approval, he received cease and desist letters from Allen's attorney.
 Eisenberg later starred in two films directed by Allen, To Rome with Love and Café Society.